Redefining support for those

 who make it all possible

-The Inclusa Foundation is a new grantmaking organization dedicated to enhancing the lives of people with disabilities and older adults in the State of Wisconsin.
+Inclusa Foundation is a new grantmaking organization dedicated to enhancing the lives of people with disabilities and older adults in the State of Wisconsin.
 The Foundation was formed using the proceeds from the sale of assets of Inclusa, Inc. – a nonprofit Medicaid Managed Care Organization with decades of long-term care experience, supporting the Family Care program.
 While the Foundation is an independent entity with no ties to any current Managed Care Organization, our mission to build diverse and inclusive communities continues through our available grant opportunities.

-The Inclusa Foundation operates within the Commonunity® framework, the philosophy through which Inclusa, Inc. approached its work.
+Inclusa Foundation operates within the Commonunity® framework, the philosophy through which Inclusa, Inc. approached its work.
 Emphasizing choice, home, contribution, accessibility, and belonging, Commonunity® guides the approach to enhancing full citizenship for all.
-Through this lens, the Inclusa Foundation will work to evolve how Long-Term Services and Supports (LTSS) are delivered and managed over time, including:
+Through this lens, Inclusa Foundation will work to evolve how Long-Term Services and Supports (LTSS) are delivered and managed over time, including:

 • Expanding access to competitive integrated employment,